If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 Prevention and Awareness

 While preventing eating disorders may not always be possible, fostering a positive body image, promoting healthy eating habits, and addressing emotional stress early on can reduce the risk.
-If you or someone you know is struggling with eating behaviors, early intervention is critical to preventing more severe issues.
+If you or someone you know is struggling with eating behaviours, early intervention is critical to preventing more severe issues.

 Remember, recovery from an eating disorder is possible with the right support and treatment.
 At Advance Psychology Institute, we are here to help guide you through the process of healing.